Listen on Spotify

 I was always in choir, but truly began performing when I was 19.
 My first whisper of musical creativity was at age 10 when I wrote my very first song sitting in the back of the school bus.

 I was leader of the band named Blaming Grace for about a decade.
-I paused my musical career to create a foodie empire named Arlington Foodies, it promotes and supports local restaurants and businesses.
+I paused my musical career to build a family with my wonderful husband Kevin and be the best mom I could to my children.
+During that time, I created a foodie empire named Arlington Foodies, it promotes and supports local restaurants and businesses.
 This helped us create 2 local farmers markets and a bi-weekly produce co-op.

 I also took some time to develop a 1st season of a TV series named Shoe Chronicles.
 Those were copyrighted in 2021.

 My day job since I graduated Cum Laude with a comm tech degree at UTArlington in 2007 is my web and graphic design company Oak Street Marketing.
-Now that motherhood has freed up a little of my time, I have found my passion ignite again for music.
+I also work full-time at Precision Press Printing and Graphics.
+Now that the children are grown, I have found my passion ignited again for music.

 Music